joseconstela/nodesfc/README.md

 # Single File Code

-> Single File Code, or sfc, allows to execute nodejs scripts with its dependencies defined in the script itself.
+> Single File Code, or sfc, allows to execute nodejs scripts with its dependencies.
+> defined in the script itself. _Either via cli or via module_

 <div>
 	<p>